 “What’s the matter, Marty?”
 Buddy said, still bent over the drying screens.
 “You got your driver’s license now.
 Did you forget where my driveway was?”

 Martin anticipated Buddy turning around, staring at him the remainder of the journey.
 But Buddy continued laying leaves over screens, even ignoring Martin’s shadow when it crossed his line of vision.

 “I’m sorry, Mr. Fisher,” Martin said.
 “I didn’t want to draw attention.
 So I parked up on Quartz Way and cut through the forest.”

 Buddy placed his hands over his lower back, straightened up slowly, and turned around.
-He was struck by how tall Martin had grown, how much he now resembled his mother.

 “You know.
 The rangers.
 And those other guys who used to come around to try to check up on you.
 Mom said they used to write down all the license plate numbers of any cars parked in the driveway.”

 Buddy stared at Martin a moment.
 “I didn’t know she talked about that stuff.”

 “Those stories were about what my father had to put up with when I was a kid.
 You don’t have to worry about that crap anymore, Marty.
 Weed’s legal now—more or less.”